 A number of combined bachelors/masters degree programs are available too.
 These programs allow students to complete both degrees and save a year as they start taking the graduate courses in their senior year.

-The Undergraduate Degree & Course Catalog is UB’s official reference for academic programs, degree requirements and policies.
+The Undergraduate Catalog is UB’s official reference for academic programs, degree requirements and policies.

 Maximizing Undergraduate Education

-- Students can become an Orientation Leader and/or UBE 101 Peer Mentor, a Diversity Advocate, UB STAR, or Career Peer Advisor and share their experiences with other UB students.
+- Students can become an Orientation Leader, a Diversity Advocate, or UB STAR and share their experiences with other UB students.